beatrizsmerino/adventjs/challenge-07/README.md

 # Challenge 07

+We have a friend who works in a shop and he is not able to find the products he has in stock...
+Can we help him?

 ## Description

 My friend Dani is working in a shop and with the arrival of Christmas the warehouse is a mess and he can't find anything.